Session topics

 • Indigenous knowledge for weed management – what can we learn?
 How do we avoid colonising the knowledge shared?

-• Indigenous world views compatibility with, new opportunities, and additional considerations for classical weed biocontrol
+• Indigenous world views compatibility with, new opportunities, and additional considerations for classical weed biocontrol.

 • Regulatory frameworks/systems overseeing weed biocontrol: how do they incorporate indigenous world views and indigenous rights & data sovereignty?